Thomas Ouwejan

-Thomas Ouwejan (/nl/; born 30 September 1996) is a Dutch professional footballer who plays as a left-back for club NEC.
+Thomas Ouwejan (/nl/; born 30 September 1996) is a Dutch professional footballer who plays as a left-back for J1 League club Machida Zelvia.

 Career

 AZ

 Ouwejan joined the AZ youth academy from childhood club De Foresters in 2007.
 On 10 December 2015, he made his first appearance for the club, starting in a UEFA Europa League match against Athletic Bilbao.
 He was replaced in the 75th minute for Pantelis Hatzidiakos, another debuting player.
 Three days later, Ouwejan also made his Eredivisie debut in a game against PEC Zwolle.
 That season, he also came to 16 appearances and two goals for the reserve team, Jong AZ.
 In addition, he appeared once in the KNVB Cup and three times in the Eredivisie; with AZ finishing fourth and qualifying for the UEFA Europa League qualifying round.

 The following season, he played once for the reserve team and 16 times for the first team in all competitions.
 In the following play-off games for participation in the Europa League preliminary round, AZ reached the final, but eventually lost to FC Utrecht on penalties.

 In the 2017–18 season, Ouwejan became a regular starter and appeared in six matches in the KNVB Cup and 31 matches in the Eredivisie.
 AZ reached the final of the cup that year, in which they lost to Feyenoord.
 In the Eredivisie, AZ took third place.
 He continued as a starter during the 2018–19 season, scoring two goals in 31 league appearances and one goal – his first in European tournaments – in the third qualifying round of the Europa League against Ukrainian side Mariupol.

 At the start of the 2019–20 season, new head coach Arne Slot preferred the newly emerged youngster Owen Wijndal at left back, which meant that Ouwejan mostly appeared as a midfielder, and found himself increasingly out of the starting lineup.
 He finished the season with 10 appearances in the Eredivisie and six in the Europa League.